-10.2.4 Korumburra Court and legal services
+Korumburra Court and legal services

 Magistrates and Children's Court and Sherriff's Office located on Bridge Street.
 Open Monday, Wednesday and Thursdays 9am - 4.30pm.
-Legal services - Legal Aid services for Korumburra are provided from a Morwell office.
+Legal services - Legal Aid services for Korumburra are provided from the Morwell office.
 There are two private law firms with offices in Korumburra.

-10.2.5 State Emergency Service
+State Emergency Service